pwdel/postgresloginapiherokudockerflask/README.md

 * PORTS, defaulting to blank, different production environments.
 * Multi-stage builds, zipping files to be able to more easily pass to production
 * Uselessness of the docker-compose.yml and docker-compose.prod.yml file versus the Dockerfile and Dockerfile.prod themselves.
+* Adaptable Dockerfile for both Production and Dev, depending upon command sent...rather than different dockerfiles?
+Or is it just the YML file?
+* What do the YML files really do anyway?
+They don't seem to have much control over the situation.
+* How do we prevent dockerfiles from being copied over into the production environment?
+Does that matter?

 Future Work